nymtech/docs/index.md

 * `ethereum-watchers` watch the Ethereum blockchain for interesting transactions (such as a user piping Nym ERC20 tokens into Nym).
 * `issuers` are Coconut credential issuing authorities.
 * `nodes` are Tendermint blockchain nodes.
+* `verifiers` are Nym credential verifiers validating any credentials service providers want to deposit.
 * `providers` are (dummy) external service providers.

 ## Running Nym in Docker